jp64k/rookie/README.md

 ## Stability & Bug Fixes
 - Fixed several startup issues that could cause false connection error messages
 - Resolved zombie ADB instances preventing proper startup and reliable connections
-- Fixed initialization behavior when no device is connected so the app continues in a predictable "download-only mode" state without a headset attached
+- Fixed initialization behavior when no device is connected so the app continues in a predictable "download-only" state without a headset attached
-- Refined "download-only mode" logic to preserve downloaded files until installation has completed successfully
+- Refined "download-only" state logic to preserve downloaded files until installation has completed successfully
 - Added automatic device detection to trigger a full UI/data refresh once a device is connected
 - Fixed active filter resetting after uninstalling a game so filters remain intact while you manage your library
 - Fixed YouTube trailer playback issues by using a local `player.html` with the YouTube IFrame API and a WebView2 message bridge, plus per-game video ID caching and WebView2 optimizations for faster and more reliable trailer loading
 - Added `WebView2.dll` validation to ensure required runtime dependencies are present
-- Added a retry mechanism for RCLONE initialization to improve robustness of cloud-related operations
+- Added a retry mechanism for RCLONE initialization to improve robustness and resolve startup issues
 - Synced sideloading button text to correctly match the current sideloading status to avoid confusion
 - Fixed update prompt when the local version exceeds the server version to avoid misleading downgrade suggestions